Our Services

 Helpful Resources

-Sharp heel pain that is worst with the first steps in the morning and improves with activity, without sensory changes, is typical of plantar fasciitis, while persistent burning, tingling, numbness, or electric shock sensations in someone with diabetes point toward neuropathy.
-There are several factors to consider when distinguishing these causes.
+Sharp heel pain that peaks with the first steps in the morning and eases with activity — without numbness or tingling — is a classic sign of plantar fasciitis.
+In contrast, persistent burning, tingling, numbness, or electric shock–like sensations in a person with diabetes more often point to peripheral neuropathy.
+Several key factors help distinguish these two conditions, including timing of pain, sensory changes, and underlying risk factors.

-See below for a detailed comparison of symptoms, diagnostic steps, and treatment options to help guide your next steps in care.
+Below, you'll find a detailed comparison of symptoms, diagnostic steps, and treatment options to help guide your next steps.

 Heel pain affects millions of people.
 If you have diabetes, you might worry whether a sharp pain in heel diabetes–related nerve damage is to blame, or if it's simply plantar fasciitis.
 Understanding the differences can help you get the right treatment and avoid complications.